somniamble/lark/README.md

 > "Every lisper writes their own html DSL, it's practically a rite of passage"_
 > - somebody on some webforum once

-I guess this is a little more than that as it will include some kind of
 It looks like markdown but it's not full markdown, and soon it might have some decidedly not-markdown stuff

 # Goals of Lark